wentasah/novaboot/README.md

 bootloaders are GRUB, GRUB2, Pulsar and uBoot) and copy it with all other files needed for booting to another, perhaps remote, location.

-        ./script --server --iprelay=192.168.1.2
+        ./script --server=192.168.1.1:/tftp --iprelay=192.168.1.2

-    This command copies files to a TFTP server specified in the configuration file and uses TCP/IP-controlled relay to reset the test box and receive its serial output.
+    This command copies files to the TFTP server and uses TCP/IP-controlled relay to reset the test box and receive its serial output.

 3. Run DHCP and TFTP server on developer's machine to PXE-boot the OS from it.
 E.g.